Building care infrastructure and economic equity

 Developing equitable & accessible government systems

-What policies or approaches, if any, would you support as governor to ensure eligible voters can participate in elections, and that people who want to run for office are able to do so?
+What policies or approaches would you support to ensure all eligible voters can participate in elections, and that people who want to run for office are able to do so?

 “I'm pro-voting and pro-clean elections.
 People like me don't run for office very often.
 I grew up without electricity or running water until I was in the fifth grade, in poverty, and I married an educator.
 I've worked in nonprofits my whole life.
 I don't come from wealth or power.
 Getting into the state senate, I could do that because of clean elections, because I didn't have to fundraise to serve in the Senate… As secretary, I'm taking on the Trump administration to defend your voter data and to defend elections.
 So, if folks want a governor who will stand up for democracy, pick the only candidate who's already doing that work.”